senthil-sekar/kendo-component-advancedsort-mvc-core/README.md

-# AdavancedSort Component for Kendo Grid - .Net Core Version
+# AdvancedSort Component for Kendo Grid - .Net Core Version

-This project is aimed to create a razor view component using razor class library, for the purpose of reusability and modularity.
+This project is aimed to create a kendo advanced sort using razor class library, for the purpose of reusability and modularity.

 /*Usage*/